profazhar001/csc211H/git/TryGit.md

 # Try it out!
-Let's try to put together what we've learned to do a really basic workflow.
+Let's try to put together what we've learned to do a really basic and common workflow.

 ### Your Goal:
 Add your name to this under *"git pros"* !